FeralWriting/SQL_Practice/README.md

 ### Issues

 I did not run into many issues on this short project, however importing the data gave me a problem initially.
-This is because I was changing my column datatypes too early, since I wanted to have columns like the call_timestamp or csat_score to be imported as datetime and int respectively.
+This is because I was changing my column datatypes too early, since I wanted to have columns like "call_timestamp" or "csat_score" to be imported as datetime and int respectively.
 Unfortunately, because there were null values/filler inputs, none of my data would import.
 To fix this, I imported the data as text first instead, then cleaned up the data and changed the datatype.